 - Those who prefer greater control over their investments may not like giving away choice in stocks to a mutual fund's managers.

-- Some funds have minimum investment rules and require the fund be held for a certain amount of time before cashing out.
+- Some funds have minimum investment rules and require the fund be held for a certain amount of time before cashing out or you could be charged a fee if you cash out early.
 Mutual funds also charge a percentage of the investment as a management fee.

 Pros & Cons of Stocks